manatbay/gothic/README.md

 5. Download the [latest pexports](http://sourceforge.net/projects/mingw/files/MinGW/Extension/pexports/) and extract pexports.exe to the directory of your choice.
 Add this directory to your path.
 I tested with `pexports-0.46-mingw32-bin.tar.xz`

-6. It may be best to reboot at this point, to ensure the installs are correctly in the path
+6. Reboot to ensure the installs are correctly referenced by the system (particularly for the sake of ActiveTcl working properly)

-7. Run the following build commands:
+7. Log in, open a command prompt and run the following build commands:
 	```cmd
 	set PATH=C:\mingw-w64\mingw64\bin;C:\git\bin;%PATH%
 	set GOPATH=%HOMEDRIVE%%HOMEPATH%\Desktop\GoTcl